 The Joomla Project is pleased to announce the immediate availability of Joomla 3.0.2.
 This is a security release.
 The Production Leadership Team's goal is to continue to provide regular, frequent updates to the Joomla community.
-Learn more about Joomla! development at the Developer Site.
+Learn more about Joomla! development at the Developer Network.

 New Installations: Click here to download Joomla 3.0.2 (Full package) »